microprediction/monteprediction/TFRO.md

 for every country and many other categories of document.
 See [https://pi.crunchdao.com/](https://pi.crunchdao.com/).

-## Ways I can help if you or your students are looking to learn "AI", ML, Math, Stats etc ...
+## If you or your students are looking to hone your "AI", ML, Math, Stats etc ...
 (Insert non-tribal description of whatever it is we do with computers and mathematics these days)

 - Brand new contest here to detect small departures from martingality.
 And you'll love the [spash page](https://mid-one.crunchdao.com/) where you can play space-invaders.